cliqz-oss/browser-ios/BUILDING.md

 Prerequisites, as of *July 21, 2016*:

-* Mac OS X 10.10.5
+* Mac OS X 10.11.4
-* Xcode 7.0 GM with the iOS 9.0 GM SDK (Newer betas not supported)
+* Xcode 7.3 GM with the iOS 9.3 GM SDK (Newer betas not supported)
-* Carthage 0.8 via Homebrew
+* Carthage 0.15 or newer

-> There are issues with Carthage on OS X 10.11 El Capitan.
-We recommend to use OS X 10.10 Yosemite instead.

 When running on a device:

-* A device that supports iOS 9.0 GM
+* A device that supports iOS 8.2 GM
 * One of the following:
  * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
  * A free developer account, new with Xcode 7